GoranButkovic/Euler_forward/README.md

 with $H$ being the Hamiltonian and \(,\) being the Poisson brackets.

-Forward Euler method can still be applied to non-conservative systems because there the change (loss) of energy is physical.
+Forward Euler method can still be applied to non-conservative systems because there the change of energy is physical.